vrizzi/styleguide/Ruby.md

     enabled = true if enabled.nil?
     ```

-* Always run the Ruby interpreter with the `-w` option so it will warn
-you if you forget either of the rules above!

-* The new hash literal syntax is preferred in Ruby 1.9 when your hash keys are symbols.
+* The new hash literal syntax is preferred when your hash keys are symbols.

     ```ruby
     # bad